eur-nl/prep-pub-pkg/episodes/introduction.Rmd

 ::: keypoints
 -   Create a publication package to comply with (inter)national policies
--   Documenting research in a publication package makes your life easier
+-   Document research in a publication package to make your life easier
 -   The nine elements of a publication package include data, code, materials and documentation
 :::